 hear here festival

-The Keshet Dance and Center for the Arts, in partnership with the City of Albuquerque’s Tipping Point for Creatives Initiative, launched the Hear Here Festival in 2019.
+Keshet Dance and Center for the Arts, in partnership with the City of Albuquerque’s Department of Arts and Culture, presents the 2024 Hear Here Festival!

-This program is made possible with the support of the City of Albuquerque, Department of Cultural Services.
+This program is made possible with the support of the City of Albuquerque’s Department of Arts and Culture.

 2019 Hear Here Festival Participants